 As the seasons change, so does our wardrobe.
 Now is the perfect time to empty each clothes closet, give it a good cleaning, and sort winter clothes.
 We're sure you'll find things that you haven't worn in years and maybe don't even remember owning!
 These items should be sold, donated, or discarded.
 Clothes that you want to store until next year should be laundered or dry cleaned and stored away properly.

-While the closet is empty, give it a good cleaning to ensure that no harmful pests that can ruin clothes are lurking.
+While the closet is empty, clean it well to ensure that no harmful pests that can ruin clothes are lurking.

 08 of 16

-After long months of cold weather, everyone is ready to get outside, including the insects, rodents, and other pests that have been snug inside.
+After long months of cold weather, everyone is ready to get outside, including the insects, rodents, and other pests that have been hibernating snug inside your walls or beneath the floors.
+Warm spring weather will bring them to life again, allowing you to spot problem areas.
 Whether you do it yourself or hire a professional, pest control is essential to keeping a clean home inside and outside.Continue to 9 of 16 below.

 09 of 16

 Even if the weather is still iffy, you can get a head start by washing the inside of your windows and glass doors.
 Of course, some like to tackle window washing inside and outside at the same time to check for streaks.
-It really doesn't matter as long as you do it!
+It really doesn't matter how you do it, as long as you do it!

 While you are cleaning the inside of the windows, don't overlook window treatments.
 Some curtains can be tossed in the washer but most drapery requires dry cleaning.
-Take the time to dust and clean blinds and shades and wipe down window sills.
+Take the time to dust and clean blinds and shades, clean window screens, and wipe down window sills.

 10 of 16

-Now that you've gotten started indoors, it's time to move outdoors to tackle spring cleaning chores.
+Now that you've gotten started indoors, it's time to move outside to tackle spring cleaning chores.
 As a guideline, it's best to start at the top of the house and work your way down.
-No need to wash exterior windows before you clean the gutters, your efforts will be spoiled.
+Clean the gutters before you wash exterior windows or your efforts will be spoiled.

 Leaving gutters and downspouts packed with leaves and pine straw not only looks messy, but it can also cause leaks, moisture and mildew problems, and rotting wood.
 Spring is the perfect time to get gutters sparkling clean.